bobbingwide/oik-clone/README.md

 3. Clone on update meta box - Previously cloned

 ## Upgrade Notice
+# 1.0.0-beta.0817
+Upgrade to allow attachments to be saved in the original yyyy/mm uploads directory

 # 1.0.0-beta.0726
-Upgrade to use the cloned virtual field in shortcodes such as bw_table.
+Upgrade to use the 'cloned' virtual field in shortcodes such as bw_table.

 # 1.0-beta.0601
 Improved discovery of target post using slug.